Whitney-Simpson/Brewery-Search-Engine/README.md

 ![Alt text](image.png)

-# USER STORY
-I am going on vacation and would like to know where all nearby breweies are located.
-I would also like to be able to look at the weather forecast for where the brewery is located.

 # User Story (Heinz Edit)
 As a Beer Lover, I want to seek out different breweies based on the city I am in or visiting, get their location on a map, and know the weather at said brewery.
 End user goal: Find a brewery in the city I am searching and know the weather forcast.
 End business goal: Provide beer lovers with a searching tool to find different breweries and know the weather.

 # ACCEPTANCE CRITERIA
 * **GIVEN**: A webpage with brewery location and weather information.

 * **WHEN** I enter the city in the map,
   * **Then** I am presented with nearby breweries and the weather forecast.
 * **When** I click on the contacts link,